IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 ![](assets/images/proj1/play.png)

-The game is not working properly, because flooded region does not expand when you click on a tile.
+The game is not working properly at this moment, because the flooded region does not expand when you click on a tile.
 We need your help!
 Your task is to implement the `flood()` function in `src/Flood.java`.
 Like prior labs, test your implementation locally by adding test cases in `test/FloodTest.java`.